gocraft/web/README.md

 ```

 ## Features
-* **Super Fast and Scalable**.
+* **Super fast and scalable**.
 Added latency is from 3-9μs per request.
 Routing performance is O(log(N)) in the number of routes.
 * **Your own contexts**.
 Easily pass information between your middleware and handler with strong static typing.
-* **Easy and Powerful routing**.
+* **Easy and powerful routing**.
 Capture path variables.
 Validate path segments with regexps.
 Lovely API.
 * **Middleware**.
 Middleware can express almost any web-layer feature.
 We make it easy.
 * **Nested routers, contexts, and middleware**.
 Your app has an API, and admin area, and a logged out view.
 Each view needs different contexts and different middleware.
 We let you express this hierarchy naturally.
 * **Embrace Go's net/http package**.
 Start your server with http.ListenAndServe(), and work directly with http.ResponseWriter and http.Request.